Alexis Rondeau & Claude Code · final report

 adapter + over-generate & prune

-Running best quality across the 71 experiments.
-The 29 in-context tries inch from 0.28 to 0.32; the first fine-tuned adapter jumps to 0.41; over-generate-and-prune reaches the 0.44 best — then thirty-plus further experiments add nothing.
+Running best quality across the 96 experiments.
+The 29 in-context tries inch from 0.28 to 0.32; the first fine-tuned adapter jumps to 0.41; over-generate-and-prune reaches the 0.44 best — then fifty-plus further experiments — judge-reward RL, adversarial distillation, and an exhaustive inference-topology×best-adapter cross among them — add nothing (one cross cell, exp078, flashed 0.47 but a confirmation re-judge of its identical output fell to 0.40: judge noise, not a gain).
 Roughly doubled, then flat.

 A fine-tuned SFT adapter was the only lever that broke past the prompting ceiling; everything above ~0.32 runs on one.
 Four of the five rubric dimensions reached 4–5.
 One did not.